wgslr/getting-started/README.md

 ### Scenario 3.0

 In this scenario you will run a demo of a fully functional isolated onedata deployment that will consist of:
+- a single node Onezone instance
-- a single nodded onezone instance
+- a single node Oneprovider instance

-- a single nodded oneprovider instance both running on a different machines.
+both running on a different machines.

 You need to make sure that [those ports](#[ports]) are accessible between those machines.